 2.Epiphany: January 6

-Ephiphany is the day Christians believe that the three wise men with gifts of gold, frankincense and myrrh reached Baby Jesus.
+Epiphany is the day Christians believe that the three wise men with gifts of gold, frankincense, and myrrh reached Baby Jesus.
 In Italy, La Befana, an old lady on a broomstick, is believed to visit children and fill their shoes and stockings with gifts and candies.
 Although it is an official holiday in Italy, you would find several parades and street fairs throughout the country.